-For example, through our European representative, we filed an opposition in the European Patent Office, or EPO, to a patent granted to St. Vincent's Hospital Sydney Limited, or St. Vincent's, claiming the use of MIC-1, also known as GDF15, in the treatment of obesity.
+For example, through our European representative, we filed an opposition in the EPO, to a patent granted to St. Vincent's Hospital Sydney Limited ("St. Vincent's") claiming the use of MIC-1, also known as GDF15, in the treatment of obesity.
 In the first instance proceedings, the Opposition Division at the EPO upheld the patent as granted.
-We have appealed this decision to the Board of Appeals at the EPO, and the patentee filed its reply to our grounds for appeal in November 2018.
-Although there are uncertainties regarding EPO appeal timelines, summons to oral proceedings will likely issue towards the end of 2019, and oral proceedings are likely to be scheduled six to twelve months thereafter.
+We have appealed this decision to the Board of Appeals at the EPO and oral proceedings in that appeal are scheduled for August 2020.
 The St. Vincent's patent as granted is currently scheduled to expire in April 2025.
-Even should the patent be upheld on appeal, we and our collaborator do not believe that NGM386 and/or NGM395 would be commercially launched until after expiration of the patent.
-In addition, we and our collaborator have filed an opposition in the EPO to a patent granted to Amgen Inc., or Amgen, claiming the use of GDF15 polypeptides for the treatment of several metabolic disorders.
-At the first instance proceedings, the Opposition Division at the EPO maintained the patent in amended form, with claims not including obesity, the indication for which we are presently pursuing regulatory approval for NGM386 and NGM395.
-We plan to appeal this decision to the Board of Appeals at the EPO.
+Should the patent be upheld on appeal or should we decide not to pursue the appeal, we do not believe that NGM395 would be able to be commercially launched until after expiration of the patent.

+We filed an opposition in the EPO to a patent granted to Amgen claiming the use of GDF15 polypeptides for the treatment of several metabolic disorders.
+At the first instance proceedings, the Opposition Division at the EPO maintained the patent in amended form, with claims not including obesity, an indication for which we may pursue a regulatory approval for NGM395.
+We appealed the decision to maintain the patent to the Board of Appeals at the EPO in September 2019.
 The Amgen patent as granted is currently scheduled to expire in April 2032.
-If these patents have not expired, or are not ultimately deemed invalid in appeals stemming from the opposition proceedings, and/or our non-infringement positions are not upheld, and these patents are successfully asserted against us in a European country court proceeding after the approval of either of our NGM386 or NGM395 product candidates for the treatment of obesity in Europe, then we may be required to obtain licenses to such patents in order to commercialize our GDF15 program product candidates, and there can be no assurance that such licenses would be available on commercially reasonable terms, or at all.
+If these patents have not expired, or are not ultimately deemed invalid in appeals stemming from the opposition proceedings, and/or our non-infringement positions are not upheld, and these patents are successfully asserted against us in a European country court proceeding after any future potential approval of our NGM395 product candidate for the treatment of obesity in Europe, then we may be required to obtain licenses to such patents in order to commercialize NGM395, and there can be no assurance that such licenses would be available on commercially reasonable terms, or at all.

-Additionally, in November 2018 we filed an opposition in the EPO to a patent granted to Genentech, Inc., or Genentech, claiming the use of an anti-KLB agonist antibody for treating diabetes mellitus or insulin resistance.
+In November 2018, we filed an opposition in the EPO to a patent granted to Genentech claiming the use of an anti-KLB agonistic antibody for treating diabetes mellitus or insulin resistance.
 We are one of two opponents challenging the Genentech patent as granted on numerous grounds, including lack of novelty and inventive step, insufficiency and claiming subject matter that extends beyond the application as originally filed.
-The deadline for Genentech's response to opposition is April 2019.
-Thereafter, the EPO's summons to oral proceedings is expected in the range of July to September 2019.
+Genentech filed its response to opposition in April 2019, and the Company filed a response to the Genentech submission in June 2019 and oral proceedings were held in February 2020.
 The Genentech patent is currently scheduled to expire in April 2028.
-If the Genentech patent is not invalidated in the opposition proceedings and appeals, has not expired and/or our non-infringement positions are not upheld, and this patent is successfully asserted against us or our collaborator in a European country court proceeding after the approval of our NGM313 product candidate for the treatment of diabetes in Europe, then we and/or our collaborator may be required to obtain a license to this patent in order to commercialize our NGM313 product candidate, and there can be no assurance that such license would be available on commercially reasonable terms, or at all.
+If the Genentech patent is not invalidated in the opposition proceedings and appeals, has not expired and/or our non-infringement positions are not upheld, and this patent is successfully asserted against us or our collaborator in a European country court proceeding after any future potential approval of our NGM313 product candidate for the treatment of diabetes and/or NASH in Europe, then we and/or our collaborator may be required to obtain a license to this patent in order to commercialize our NGM313 product candidate, and there can be no assurance that such license would be available on commercially reasonable terms, or at all.

 An unfavorable outcome in any such proceeding could require us or our collaborator to cease using the related technology or developing or commercializing our product candidates, or to attempt to license rights to it from the prevailing party, which may not be available on commercially reasonable terms, or at all.